hhuangwx/nclcmaps/README.rst

 nclcmaps
 ========

-duplicate all colortables in NCL 6.3.0 to matplotlib colormaps
+Duplicate all colortables in NCL 6.3.0 to matplotlib colormaps

+Thanks for wqshen_'s help

 Installation::